+Activity Structure

-Activity Structure: Whole Group Discussion.
+Whole Group Discussion

 Present the rectangles to the class, showing them one at a time.
 If possible, attach them to the board with magnets or tape so children can see all three at once and make comparisons across the rectangles.
 Tell the students you are making a quilt (or pirate flag, or picnic blanket, or rugs, or buying wrapping paper, etc.) and need to buy a piece that will cover the most amount of space because you want a large quilt (or the most wrapping paper for the same amount of money, etc.).
 Explain that the three pieces of paper represent the 3 different sizes the cloth is sold in.
 Ask student to help you figure out which piece you should buy that will get you the most cloth (see questions in next section).
+Tell students that they can physically fold the pieces, but they cannot use rulers or other tools.

+Teacher Role

-Teacher Role: Teacher presents the three rectangles and tells the students the story about buying cloth.
+Teacher presents the three rectangles and tells the students the story about buying cloth.
 Teacher facilitates whole group discussion, asks clarifying questions about student statements, asks for student reasoning or definitions, and juxtaposes ideas to promote mathematical argument around the structure and measurement of the rectangles.
 Students are permitted to physically fold the pieces, but they cannot use rulers or other tools.
-The aim is to support strategies of additive congruence----meaning that students split the area into parts and rearrange these parts to establish the relative amounts of space covered by each rectangle.
+The aim is to support strategies of additive congruence---meaning that students split the area into parts and re-arrange these parts to establish the relative amounts of space covered by each rectangle.
 (See Units of Measure, below, for typical strategies involving matching parts).

-Discussion Questions:
+Discussion Questions

 Which piece of cloth covers the most space?
 Why do you think so?

 How can we think about comparing the space without cutting it?